pranav-pramod-dwivedi/VISA-PAY-2.0/README.md

 ---

-## About
+# About

-Visa Pay UI began as a simple UI exploration and gradually evolved into a complete digital banking interface.
+Visa Pay UI started as a small UI experiment and slowly evolved into a complete digital banking interface.

-Instead of continuously adding new pages, Version 2.0 focuses on refining the entire experience.
-Nearly every screen has been redesigned from scratch with a stronger emphasis on visual consistency, handcrafted interactions and cleaner architecture.
+Rather than simply adding new pages, Version 2.0 focuses on redesigning the entire experience.
+Nearly every screen has been rebuilt with a stronger emphasis on consistency, modern visuals and smoother interactions.

-Everything you see—from layouts and animations to blur effects and components—was designed and developed manually using only HTML, CSS and JavaScript.
+Everything inside this project has been handcrafted.

+No React.

+No Tailwind.

-No UI frameworks.
+No Bootstrap.

 No component libraries.

 No templates.

+Every layout, animation, blur effect, transition, card, button and interaction has been designed and written manually using vanilla HTML, CSS and JavaScript.

 ---